Quick overview

 How to deal with loud neighbours

-When are you in the right
+When you are in the right

 Another situation may be frequent noise from neighbours during daytime hours.
 You are protected in this case too.
 There are so-called immission limits, which determine what level of noise from neighbours is still acceptable and what is not.